vettom/vettom.github.io/docs/Reference/Certification/IAM.md

   - No downloading of keys
   - Google manages rotation of keys daily

+When role assigned to SA, it is considered `asIdentity`.
+However when user given permission to access SA it is treated as `resource`

 ## Cloud IAP
 - Guards apps running on GCP via identity verification